 8. Know the difference between localized, focal, and systemic infections and be able to identify and define the 4 characteristics of systemic infection.
 Also know the definition of secondary infection.

-9. Be able to define reservoir, carrier, zoonotic diseases, and vector
+9. Be able to define the 4 Phases of Infection and define reservoir, carrier, zoonotic diseases, and vector

 10. Be able to differentiate between communicable and non-communicable diseases, horizontal and vertical transmission, and direct and indirect contact